 The International Regulations for Prevention of Collisions at Sea aren’t just guidelines, they’re your lifeline at sea.
 As a Yachtmaster, you must know these rules inside and out.

-There’s an IRPCS test during your Yachtmaster Theory course with a 70% pass mark, plus detailed questions during your practical exam.
-This is non-negotiable, but with proper preparation, it’s very manageable.
+There’s an IRPCS test during your Yachtmaster Theory Course with a 70% pass mark, plus detailed questions during your practical exam.
+Therefore you need to learn your IRPCS.

 Topics to focus on: